nihil21/custom-svm/README.md

 - `scikit-learn` for generating and splitting the dataset, to assess accuracy, and to confront our implementation with SVC;
 - `matplotlib` for plotting graphs.

-The complete list of the packages used in the virtual environment is in [`requirements.txt`](https://github.com/nihil21/custom-svm/blob/master/requirements.txt); to install all those modules, it is sufficient to issue the command `pip install -r requirements.txt` (better if done in an Anaconda environment).

 ### Design and Implementation: Overview

 The repository is structured in the following way:
- - the module [`custom-svm/svm.py`](https://github.com/nihil21/custom-svm/blob/master/custom-svm/svm.py) contains the implementation of SVM for binary classification, with support to kernel functions and soft margin.
+ - the module [`src/svm.py`](https://github.com/nihil21/custom-svm/blob/master/src/svm.py) contains the implementation of SVM for binary classification, with support to kernel functions and soft margin.
- - the module [`custom-svm/multiclass_svm.py`](https://github.com/nihil21/custom-svm/blob/master/custom-svm/multiclass_svm.py) contains the implementation of SVM for multiclass classification.
+ - the module [`src/multiclass_svm.py`](https://github.com/nihil21/custom-svm/blob/master/src/multiclass_svm.py) contains the implementation of SVM for multiclass classification.
- - the notebook [`custom-svm/svm_usecase.ipynb`](https://github.com/nihil21/custom-svm/blob/master/custom-svm/svm_usecase.ipynb) shows the usage of the SVM for many different purposes.
+ - the notebook [`src/svm_usecase.ipynb`](https://github.com/nihil21/custom-svm/blob/master/src/svm_usecase.ipynb) shows the usage of the SVM for many different purposes.
- - the package [`custom-svm/data`](https://github.com/nihil21/custom-svm/tree/master/custom-svm/data) contains generators and datasets.
+ - the package [`src/data`](https://github.com/nihil21/custom-svm/tree/master/data) contains generators and datasets.

-We provided also a script version ([`custom-svm/svm_usecase.py`](https://github.com/nihil21/custom-svm/tree/master/custom-svm/svm_usecase.py)) of the Jupyter notebook which can be run either in a terminal or in Spyder (recommended).
+We provided also a script version ([`src/svm_usecase.py`](https://github.com/nihil21/custom-svm/tree/master/src/svm_usecase.py)) of the Jupyter notebook which can be run either in a terminal or in Spyder (recommended).
 For more clarity, it is suggested to at least read the notebook comments.

 ### Lagrangian Formulation of the SVM and Optimization